-File: A:\EMS\CSA\SFM_Plan\2022\TSAWAK-QIN_SFMP-App.1_2022_Detailed_Indicator+Results.doc Revised: Page 14 of 98 CONSIDER PRINTED DOCUMENT UNCONTROLLED.
-Check http://www.westernforest.com/wiwag/ for current version
+File: S:\EMS\CSA\SFM_Plan\2023\TSAWAK-QIN_SFMP-App.1_2023_Detailed_Indicator+Results_V2.doc

 The Northern Red-legged Frog is a moderate-sized frog occurring from southwestern BC to northwestern California.
 It generally inhabits moist, lower elevation forests and requires both aquatic breeding habitat and terrestrial foraging habitat.
 The Red-legged Frog is listed as Special Concern on SARA Schedule 1, provincially blue-listed, listed on the Forest and Range Practices Act (FRPA) Category of Species at Risk and is considered Identified Wildlife, and has a Conservation Priority of 1.